 This campus is comprised of 120 acres of land located about one and three quarter miles north of U.S. Highway 90, midway between Gulfport and Biloxi.
-The award-winning architectural design of the building complex features 17 structures laid out to include several landscaped courts.
-Covered walks along the buildings not only provide sheltered passage but form a visual tie for the complex and carry utilities throughout the complex, including air-conditioning.
+The award-winning architectural design of the building complex features 16 structures laid out to form landscaped courts between them.
+Covered walks along the buildings not only provide sheltered passage but form a visual tie for the complex and carry utilities throughout the complex, including airconditioning.